When Should I Consider a Tub-to-Shower Conversion?

 Do you view your bathtub as a sanctuary—a place where you can relax, unwind, and indulge in a mini spa treatment on the regular?
 Or, do you merely see it as a pointless fixture that takes up too much space in your bathroom?
-While it’s all a matter of personal preference, many homeowners these days are definitely leaning toward the latter.
+While it’s all a matter of personal preference, these days, many homeowners are leaning toward the latter.
 As a result, tub-to-shower conversions have become a lasting trend in the bathroom remodeling industry.
+Don’t believe us?
+Here are some pros that make tub-to-shower conversions an appealing option for the modern homeowner:

 Is it time to convert your old, unused tub to a new, luxurious walk-in shower?
 Here are a few questions to help you decide: